Micheliliuv87/micheliliuv87.github.io/_posts/2025-10-28-distance-measure.md

 #### **How It Works (Intuitive Understanding)**

 - For each coordinate j, first compute the absolute difference $\lvert s_j - t_j \rvert$.
-- Then divide by the sum $\lver s_j \rvert + \lver t_j \rvert$.
+- Then divide by the sum $\lvert s_j \rvert + \lvert t_j \rvert$.
 If this sum is small, then that coordinate's contribution to the overall distance becomes larger.
 - Sum the results for all dimensions to get the Canberra distance.

 Compute $\frac{|1 - 2|}{|1| + |2|} + \frac{|10 - 5|}{|10| + |5|} + \frac{|0 - 3|}{|0| + |3|}$.